Transair Flight 810: NTSB findings

 The NTSB released their final report on the accident on June 15, 2023.
 They determined the cockpit voice recorder recorded a thud and subsequent vibrations during takeoff, and that oxidation and corrosion within the high-pressure turbine blades caused stress fractures and subsequent breakage, with secondary damage to the low-pressure turbine resulting in loss of thrust.

 The NTSB found the pilots correctly identified a loss of thrust in the #2 (right) engine at the time of takeoff.
 The first officer reduced power on both engines after leveling off at 2,000 ft.
 The captain's preoccupation with communicating the emergency to ATC delayed response to the emergency.
 The first officer misidentified the left engine as "gone", possibly due to its lower engine power ratio compared to the right.
 The captain failed to verify the first officer's findings, assuming the first officer had a greater situational awareness, as the Captain was distracted with his communications with ATC and his belief that the first officer "never makes a mistake".

 NTSB believes distraction with communicating the emergency to ATC caused the captain to have a delayed call for the start of the Engine Failure or Shutdown checklist.
 Starting the checklist earlier might have caused the first officer to recall their correct initial identification of the failing right engine.
 The first officer was not able to complete the engine failure checklist and the captain did not ensure its completion, indicative of ineffective crew resource management.
 The crew continued to use the damaged right engine, leaving the left undamaged engine on near-idle power.
 The insufficient thrust eventually rendered the plane unable to maintain altitude.

-Dramatization
+In popular culture

-The accident was featured in season 25 of the Canadian documentary series Mayday, titled "Pacific Ditching".
+The crash of Transair Flight 810 was featured in the 2025 episode "Pacific Ditching", of the Canadian-made, internationally distributed documentary series Mayday.